crazzfeng/sendcloud-docs/docs/Accounts and Settings/purchase/index.md

 ---
 # Purchase

-Sendcloud supports the purchase of various service items on demand.
+Aurora SendCloud supports the purchase of various service items on demand.
 We accept the following payment methods:

-- **Alipay**
+* **Alipay**
-- **PayPal**
+* **PayPal**
-- **Bank transfer**: Available for users with a company bank account
+* **Bank transfer**: Available for users with a company bank account

-For users who have purchased Sendcloud services, receipts can be obtained through the payments section.
+For users who have purchased Aurora SendCloud services, receipts can be obtained through the payments section.

 If you need a Chinese mainland invoice, please contact us and use Alipay or wire transfer payment.